arnauqc/collabworks/README.md

 Which means that the size of nodes will account for the number of citations per author (**-c**), that only WoS results are placed in the data folder (**-w**) and that our publication threshold is set to 5, meaning that only scientists with 5 or more articles will appear in the graph.
 Pressing *enter* the program automatically generated a file called *Graph [WoS - Threshold 5 - # Citations].graphml*, which can be opened in Gephi.
 With some basic knwoledge of this visualization tool, our graph will look like,

 ![](example_network.png)
-> *Collaboration network of researchers publishing under the topic of quantum.
+> *Collaboration network of researchers publishing under the topic of quantum between 1900 and 1930.
 The nodes size are proportional to the number of citations for an author.*

 Sadly, some guy called *[ANONYMOUS]* is getting all the attention, so relevant collaborations are hidden.
 Anyway, some of the most relevant physics of all time appear in the graph.